 Turn off Internet Explorer Enhanced Security Configuration

-Internet Explorer Enhanced Security Configuration established a configuration for your server and for Microsoft Internet Explorer that decreases the exposure of your server to potential attacks that can occur through Web content and application scripts.
-As a result, some Web sites may not display or perform as expected.
+Internet Explorer Enhanced Security Configuration establishes a configuration for your server and for Microsoft Internet Explorer that decreases the exposure of your server to potential attacks that can occur through Web content and application scripts.
+As a result, some websites may not display or perform as expected.

 By default, Internet Explorer Enhanced Security Configuration is enabled on Windows Server 2008 R2 and can be configured through Server Manager.